 On April 7, 2020, the Company's Board of Directors approved the Company's Amended and Restated 2018 Omnibus Stock Incentive Plan (the "Restated Plan"), which stockholders approved on June 30, 2020.
-The Restated Plan makes certain changes to the Company's 2018 Omnibus Stock Incentive Plan, as amended (the "2018 Plan, as amended").
-The Restated Plan increases the number of shares of the Company's common stock reserved for issuance under the 2018 Plan, as amended to 2,950,000 shares.
+Under the Restated Plan, as amended on June 16, 2022, 5,700,000 shares of the Company's common stock are reserved for issuance.
 The Restated Plan requires that all equity awards issued under the Restated Plan vest at least twelve months from the applicable grant date, subject to accelerated vesting, and provides that no dividend or dividend equivalent will be paid on any unvested equity award, although dividends with respect to unvested portions of equity may accrue and be paid when, and if, the awards later vest and the shares are actually issued to the grantee.
 In addition, the Restated Plan sets an annual limit on the grant date fair value of awards to any non-employee director, together with any cash fees paid during the year, of \$150,000, subject to certain exceptions for a non-executive chair of the Board.
-Finally, the Restated Plan made several administrative changes to the 2018 Plan, as amended, including to clarify that awards made under the Restated Plan are intended to be exempt from or comply with Section 409(A) of the Internal Revenue Code of 1986, as amended.
-The Restated Plan was further amended (the "Amended Restated Plan") on June 30, 2021 to increase the number of shares of the Company's common stock reserved for future issuance under the Restated Plan to 4,200,000 shares.
-As of December 31, 2021, the number of securities remaining available for future issuance under equity compensation plans was 700,741.
+As of December 31, 2022, the number of securities remaining available for future issuance under equity compensation plans was 1,011,245.